Glencoe, California

 Glencoe (formerly, Mosquito and Mosquito Gulch) is an unincorporated community in Calaveras County, California.
-It lies at an elevation of 2749 feet (838 m) and is located at 38°21′15″N 120°35′06″W. The community's ZIP code is 95232.
+It lies at an elevation of 2,749 feet (838 m) and is located at 38°21′15″N 120°35′06″W. The community's ZIP code is 95232.
+Glencoe has a population of 145 people.
+Glencoe was named after Glencoe, Scotland, the site of the Massacre of Glencoe in 1692.

-Glencoe was formerly called Mosquito Gulch.
+Glencoe was formerly called Mosquito, and Mosquito Gulch.
 The business portion of the town was on the north side of Mosquito Gulch, but not one of the old buildings remains.
+Currently (As of August 2025) only 2 businesses remain open in the town, as well as a USPS Post Office and a fire station.
 The mines were first worked by Mexicans in the early 1850s.
 Quartz mining predominated but there was some placer mining as well.
+No mining takes place within the town anymore.

 The town today is registered as California Historical Landmark #280.

 The first post office was opened at Mosquito in 1858 but closed in 1869; it was re-established as Mosquito Gulch in 1873.
 The name was changed to Glencoe in 1912; the post office closed again in 1916, but was re-established in 1947.